Quick Facts: Earning an Ed.D. in Massachusetts

 There are plenty of other stipulations for licensure, which are covered in the Licensure Requirements Tool.
 A few other important things to note:

-- All PreK-12 educators seeking a Provisional or Initial license in Massachusetts are required to take and pass the Communications and Literacy Skill MTEL.
+- All PreK-12 educators seeking a Provisional or Initial license in Massachusetts are required to take and pass MTEL tests.

 - To qualify for a first Initial license in Massachusetts as a principal/assistant principal or supervisor/director, an educator must hold a Sheltered English Immersion (SEI) Endorsement.